CtrlK

 Specificity

-Names the domain (problem scoping, requirements, decision options) and some actions (define), but the actions are somewhat abstract rather than listing multiple concrete, specific operations like 'gather stakeholder requirements, create decision matrices, document trade-offs'.
+Names the domain (problem scoping, requirements, decision options) and some actions (define), but the actions are somewhat abstract rather than listing multiple concrete, specific tasks like 'gather stakeholder requirements, create decision matrices, document trade-offs'.

 2 / 3